dotnet/docs/docs/architecture/dapr-for-net-developers/serviceinvocation.md

 ## Reference case: eShopOnDapr

-The original eShopOnContainers implementation uses a mix of HTTP/REST and gRPC services.
-The use of gRPC is limited to the communication between aggregator services and back-end services:
+The original [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) microservice reference architecture from Microsoft uses a mix of HTTP/REST and gRPC services.
+The use of gRPC is limited to the communication between aggregator and back-end services.
+Figure 4-x show the architecture:

 ![gRPC and HTTP/REST calls in eShopOnContainers](./media/service-invocation/eshoponcontainers.png)

+**Figure 4-x**. gRPC and HTTP/REST calls in eShopOnContainers.

+In the previous figure:

-1. The front-end uses HTTP/REST to call the API Gateway.
+1. The front-end calls to the API Gateway use HTTP/REST.
-2. For simple CRUD requests that can be handled by a single back-end service, the API Gateway forwards the request using HTTP/REST.
+2. For simple CRUD requests that can be handled by a single back-end service, the API Gateway directly forwards the request using HTTP/REST.
-3. An aggregator service handles more complex requests that involve various coordinated calls to back-end services.
+3. An aggregator service handles complex requests that involve coordinated calls to multiple back-end services.
 4. The Web Shopping Aggregator service uses gRPC to call back-end services.

-In the eShopOnDapr implementation, the services, as well as the API Gateway, have been *Daprized* by adding Dapr sidecar containers:
+In the recently updated eShopOnDapr implementation, the services and API Gateway have been *Daprized* by adding Dapr sidecar containers:

 ![gRPC and HTTP/REST calls in eShopOnContainers](./media/service-invocation/eshopondapr.png)